Su-Schrieffer-Heeger model driven by sequences of two unitaries: periodic, quasiperiodic, aperiodic, and random protocols: Discussion

 \section{Discussion}

 We now summarize our results.
 We have considered the SSH model in which there are staggered hopping amplitudes $J_1$ and $J_2$.
-For an open chain with the leftmost and rightmost bonds have a hopping amplitude $J_1$ which is smaller than $J_2$, it is well-known, as mentioned in Sec.~\ref{sec2}, that there is one zero-energy topological mode localized at each end of the system.
+For an open chain with the leftmost and rightmost bonds have a hopping amplitude $J_1$ which is smaller than $J_2$, it is well known, as mentioned in Sec.~\ref{sec2}, that there is one zero-energy topological mode localized at each end of the system.

 In Sec.~\ref{sec3}, we study what happens if the hopping $J_2$ of the SSH model is varied periodically in time.
 For simplicity, we take the periodic variation to have the form of a square pulse, so that $J_2$ alternates between two values.
 We denote the corresponding Floquet evolution operators as $U_1$ and $U_2$.
 The combination of the two is given by $U= U_2 U_1$.
 Depending on the system parameters, we find that driving by the operator $U$ can generate multiple modes at each end of the system.
-These modes may be topological; in that case the number of modes at each end agrees with the winding number which is a topological invariant, and the Floquet eigenvalues of these modes is exactly equal to $+1$ or $-1$ for a sufficiently large system size.
-But if the end modes are non-topological, their number does not agree with the winding number, and their Floquet eigenvalues is not equal to $\pm 1$.
+These modes may be topological; in that case the number of modes at each end agrees with the winding number which is a topological invariant, and the Floquet eigenvalues of these modes are exactly equal to $+1$ or $-1$ for a sufficiently large system size.
+But if the end modes are non-topological, their number does not agree with the winding number, and their Floquet eigenvalues are not equal to $\pm 1$.
 We see examples of both topological and non-topological end modes depending on the driving parameters.
-Next, we study what happens if a randomly chosen initial state, which has a significant overlap with an end mode, is acted upon repeatedly by $U$.
-We find that the Loschmidt echo $LE$, defined as the modulus squared of the overlap between the initial state and the state obtained after $n$ drives, shows pronounced oscillations.
-The Fourier transform of the $LE$ has a prominent peak at a frequency $\Omega$ which is equal to the difference of the quasienergies of the end modes and the bulk mode which lies closest to it.
-Thus the $LE$ provides a way of determining the quasienergy gap between the end and bulk modes.
+Next, we study what happens if an end mode of $H_1$ is acted upon repeatedly by $U$.
+We find that the Loschmidt amplitude $LA$, defined as the overlap between the initial state and the state obtained after $n$ drives, shows pronounced oscillations.
+The Fourier transform of the $LA$ has a sharp peak at a frequency $\Omega$ which is equal to the quasienergy of the end-localized mode of $U$ with which the initial state has the largest overlap.